Tue 26 May 2020

 With technologies advancing in the grill world you now have so many more options for using charcoal and wood in the convenience of a gas fired grill.
 For those looking to have that level of ease but the flavors of charcoal and wood at your fingertips, those equipment manufacturers are to be considered.
 Just get ready to make a substantial investment as these models do not come cheap.

-We hope this article provided you with new information.
+We hope this article provided you with new information about adding wood for food smoking.
 Leave a comment and remember to follow us on social media for additional tips, techniques, recipes, and great photos.
 As always, your suggestions on other article topics are always welcome.
 Hope you can use our blog.

 Our Readers Are Asking…